Glamis Castle: Earl Beardie

 A legend tells of the 15th-century "Earl Beardie," who has been identified with both Alexander Lyon, 2nd Lord Glamis (died 1486), and with Alexander Lindsay, 4th Earl of Crawford (died 1453).
 Several versions exist, but they all involve "Earl Beardie" playing cards.
 However, it was the sabbath, and either his hosts refused to play, or a servant advised him to stop.
 Lord Beardie became so furious that he claimed that he would play until doomsday, or with the Devil himself, depending on the version.
 A stranger then appears at the castle and joins Lord Beardie in a game of cards.
 The stranger is identified with the Devil, who takes Earl Beardie's soul and, in some versions, condemns the Earl to play cards until doomsday.

+The 1728 Finhaven Trial

+A prominent full-length portrait of Charles Lyon, 6th Earl of Strathmore and Kinghorne, hangs in the drawing room of Glamis Castle on the far right.
+On 9 May 1728, following the funeral of the daughter of Patrick Carnegy of Lour in Forfar, the 6th Earl was accidentally killed by his cousin, James Carnegy of Finhaven while attempting to intervene in a physical altercation.
+Earlier in the day, John Lyon of Brigton had behaved "rudely" toward Finhaven's sister, Lady Margaret Auchterhouse.

+After leaving the house, Brigton verbally harassed Finhaven and physically pushed him into a street kennel (mire).
+Enraged by the insult, Finhaven drew his sword to retaliate against Brigton, but accidentally ran through the 6th Earl, who had stepped between the two men to pacify the situation.

+As recorded by the minister of Forfar,in subsequent trial records, Finhaven expressed "deep remorse" while imprisoned at the Forfar Tolbooth over the loss of his cousin.
+Defended by Robert Dundas of Arniston, the Elder, the trial resulted in a "Not Guilty" verdict.
+This precedent-setting case transformed Scots law by firmly establishing the right of Scottish juries to judge the entire case—including intent—rather than just the physical facts of an incident.

 Other traditions

 According to the official website for Glamis Castle, in 1034, Malcolm II was mortally wounded in a nearby battle and taken to a Royal Hunting Lodge, which sat at the site of the present castle, where he died.